bleskomat/bleskomat-pos/README.md

 	* T-Display Keyboard = `"123456789*0#"`
 	* Membrane Keypad (4x3) = `"123456789*0#"`
 	* Membrane Keypad (4x4) = `"123A456B789C*0#D"`
 * `locale` - The locale used when rendering text to the screen.
-Current supported languages:
-	* "cs" - Czech
-	* "de" - German
-	* "en" - English (default)
-	* "es" - Spanish
+See the `./include/locale` directory for the full list of supported languages.
 * `sleepModeDelay` - Number of milliseconds of inactivity to wait before the device will enter power-saving mode.
 * `contrastLevel` - The contrast level between text and background colors.
 If the ambient light level is low, decreasing the contrast can improve scannability of QR codes.
 * `tftRotation` The orientation of the TFT display.
 This is useful to allow different positions of the display.
 The possible rotation values are: